Docker

 CMD /run.sh

-In Linux containers, the privileged user is usually named root
+In Linux containers, the privileged user is usually named `root`.
+In Windows containers, the equivalent is `ContainerAdministrator`

 and there is a security risk if any of the Answer is "YES"